 We are committed to conducting our business in accordance with these principles in order to ensure that the confidentiality of personal information is protected and maintained.

-Gradvert is committed to the protection of all personal and sensitive data for which it holds responsibility as the Data Controller and the handling of such data in line with the data protection principles and the Data Protection Act (DPA
+The Opportunity Group is committed to the protection of all personal and sensitive data for which it holds responsibility as the Data Controller and the handling of such data in line with the data protection principles and the Data Protection Act (DPA).

 Changes to data protection legislation shall be monitored and implemented in order to remain compliant with all requirements.

-Gradvert is also committed to ensuring that it’ staff are aware of data protection policies, legal requirements and adequate training is provided to them.
+The Opportunity Group is also committed to ensuring that its staff are aware of data protection policies, legal requirements and adequate training is provided to them.

-The requirements of this policy are mandatory for all staff employed by Gradvert and any third party contracted to provide services within the school.
+The requirements of this policy are mandatory for all staff employed by The Opportunity Group and any third party contracted to provide services.

 Our data processing activities will be registered with the Information Commissioner’s Office (ICO) as required of a recognised Data Controller.
 Details are available from the ICO: